How Many Ounces On 1 Liter

 1,000 ÷ 28.4131 = 35.195 UK fluid ounces

 The difference between these two numbers comes from the historical origins of the imperial system, which was originally based on the volume of a specific weight of water at a specific temperature.
-That said, wait, actually, let me correct that.
-And the imperial fluid ounce is actually slightly larger than the US fluid ounce?
-Practically speaking, over time, slight adjustments were made, but the result is that the imperial fluid ounce is slightly larger than the US fluid ounce.
+Because of that, over time, slight adjustments were made, but the result is that the imperial fluid ounce is slightly larger than the US fluid ounce.
+Wait, actually, let me correct that.
+The imperial fluid ounce is actually slightly larger than the US fluid ounce?
 No, that's wrong.

 • 1 US fluid ounce = 29.5735 mL